bitcoin/bitcoin/CONTRIBUTING.md

 other kinds of patches because of increased peer review and consensus building requirements.

-Maintainers fulfil the role of evaluating PRs having met the above conditions and merging, as detailed in [MAINTAINERS.md](/MAINTAINERS.md).
+Maintainers fulfill the role of evaluating and merging PRs that have met the above conditions, as detailed in [MAINTAINERS.md](/MAINTAINERS.md).

 ### Peer Review